Solomon Gutstein: Career and city council service

-Though Gutstein has officiated life cycle events as a Rabbi, he never intended to pursue a career in theology.
-Gutstein started his legal career as an associate for Schratsky, Gould, and Ratner from 1956 through 1961.
-Gutstein then left the firm and for the next 30 years was either a partner or principal in his own firm.

-Always interested in politics, and encouraged by his politically active friend, Seymour Simon, Gutstein ran for and won a seat as Alderman of the City Council in 1975, representing the 40th ward of Chicago.
-At the time, the 40th Ward encompassed disparate ethnic neighborhoods on Chicago's northwest side, bordered by Peterson to the north, Kedzie to the west, and reaching as far as Irving Park to the south and Clark to the east.
+Gutstein was encouraged by his friend, Seymour Simon, to become more politically active.
+Gutstein ran for and won a seat as Alderman of the City Council in 1975, representing the 40th ward of Chicago.
 Though Gutstein did not emphasize his stature as Rabbi in his campaign, Mayor Richard J. Daley and the Cook County Democratic Party ("Democratic Party" or "the Party") supported his candidacy as the ward had been predominantly Jewish.
 In winning a seat on the Chicago City Council, Gutstein became the first ordained Rabbi to serve as Alderman.

-Gutstein held regular walk-in office hours as well as monthly town meetings and zoning sessions in a various areas of the Ward.
-Gutstein sponsored the first residential permit parking ordinance and maneuvered successfully to bring out of committee a previously stalled ordinance curtailing towing abuse so the law could be immediately considered and passed by the council.
-As he championed legislation touching on religious issues, such as Sunday burial and a city Eruv, Gutstein also solicited input from Chicago rabbinical leaders.